rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 ```
 Hello Word!
 ```
-So far so good, but we want to run interactivelly
+So far so good, but we want to run interactively Python code inside Atom.
+To do that, just install Atom `Hydro
-Not let's install

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3OTcyMTgwN119
+eyJoaXN0b3J5IjpbMTk2NjQ1OTA1NV19
 -->